nathan-barry/nathan.rs/content/posts/roberta-diffusion.md

 We see GPT-2's output is more coherent and slightly faster (~9 seconds vs ~13) but I'm pleasantly surprised with how good my simple implementation was.
 It is a good proof of concept, and with new approaches like AR-Diffusion and Skip-Step Diffusion (and a more optimized implementation), the quality and speed can be drastically improved.

+> Note: This difference in speed is an "apples to oranges" comparison.
+The GPT-2 inference is using a library that has been heavily optimized, while my code is not.
+>
+> There are serious differences in performance characteristics between the two different architectures, and it is an open question whether diffusion language models can out perform autoregressive models in deployed settings.[^3]

 ## Conclusion